Coflnet/HypixelSkyblock/README.md

 }[
 ```
 The response is the same as with `getFilter` just as an array because all options are returned at once.
-It is planed to filter the available options at some point (currently that is not the case)
+It is planned to filter the available options at some point (currently that is not the case)

 ## accountInfo
 Get Account information about the currently logged in user (no data required)